daphnesmit/prntr/README.md

 First import the prnt function:

 ```js
 import prntr from 'prntr'
 ```

+This is not needed per se since prntr is also available on the window as `window.prntr`

 ### Print a PDF
 To print a simple pdf: